regisd/regisd.github.io/_posts/2012-02-02-serialize-db-blob-in-json.md

   - JSON
   - Python
 ---
-For a couple of days, I&rsquo;ve been playing with google-app-engine.
+For a couple of days, I’ve been playing with google-app-engine.
 In order to build a JSON-based RESTful service, Google suggests a [utility method to transform an object into JSON](http://code.google.com/p/google-app-engine-samples/source/browse/trunk/geochat/json.py?r=55).

 Unfortunately, this does not handle <tt>db/Blob</tt> entries, and fails with